Herbert H. Lehman

-Herbert Henry Lehman (/'li:mən/ LEE-mən; March 28, 1878 – December 5, 1963) was an American financier and Democratic politician who served as the 45th and first Jewish governor of New York from 1933 to 1942 and represented New York in the United States Senate from 1949 until 1957.
+Herbert Henry Lehman (/'li:mən/ LEE-mən; March 28, 1878 – December 5, 1963) was an American financier and Democratic politician who served as the 45th governor of New York from 1933 to 1942 and represented New York in the United States Senate from 1949 until 1957.

 Early life and career

 Lehman was born to a Reform Jewish family in Manhattan, New York City, the son of Babetta (née Newgass) and German-born immigrant Mayer Lehman, one of the three brothers (along with Henry and Emanuel Lehman) who co-founded the Lehman Brothers financial services firm.
 His brother was New York Court of Appeals judge Irving Lehman.
 His father arrived from Rimpar, Germany, in 1848, settling in Montgomery, Alabama, where he engaged in the slave-era cotton business.
 As cotton was the most important crop of the Southern United States and global demand led to profitable business, the Lehman brothers became cotton factors, accepting cotton bales from customers as payment for their merchandise.
 Cotton trading eventually became the main thrust of their business.
 In 1867, Mayer and Emanuel Lehman moved the company's headquarters to New York City, and helped found the New York Cotton Exchange.

 Herbert Lehman attended The Sachs School, founded by Julius Sachs.
 In 1895, he graduated from Sachs Collegiate Institute in New York City, and in 1899, he graduated with a B.A. from Williams College.
 After college, Lehman worked in textile manufacturing, eventually becoming vice-president and treasurer of the J. Spencer Turner Company in Brooklyn.
 In 1908, he became a partner in Lehman Brothers with his brother Arthur and cousin Philip.
 By 1928, when he entered public service, he had withdrawn entirely from business.